raspberrypi/documentation/configuration/config-txt/codeclicence.md

 ### decode_MPG2

-Licence key to allow hardware MPEG-2 decoding, e.g. `decode_MPG2=0x12345678`.
+`decode_MPG2` is a licence key to allow hardware MPEG-2 decoding, e.g. `decode_MPG2=0x12345678`.

 ### decode_WVC1

 Licence key to allow hardware VC-1 decoding, e.g. `decode_WVC1=0x12345678`.

-If you have multiple Raspberry Pis and you've bought a codec licence for each of them, you can list up to 8 licence keys in a single `config.txt`, for example `decode_MPG2=0x12345678,0xabcdabcd,0x87654321`.
+If you have multiple Raspberry Pis and you've bought a codec licence for each of them, you can list up to eight licence keys in a single `config.txt`, for example `decode_MPG2=0x12345678,0xabcdabcd,0x87654321`.
 This enables you to swap the same SD card between the different Pis without having to edit `config.txt` each time.